If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Pinot Grigio

-Pinot grigio is a grape commonly used to make a light, pleasant white wine with various names in different countries.
+Pinot grigio is a grape commonly used to make a light, pleasant white wine.
+It has various names in different countries.

 However, depending on the grape-growing location, certain pinot grigios can have a whole to medium body and be sweet and lemony.